 Questions in dark green are our most common questions!

-1. What makes Recherche Cavaliers different for every other breeder of Cavalier King Charles Spaniel?
+1. What makes Recherche Cavs different for every other breeder of Cavalier King Charles Spaniels, Cavapoos or Cavachons?

 “Recherche” is a french word that means “rare, sought out, choice.”
 We choice that word very carefully because we didn’t just want to be average.
 Maybe our greatest strength is our constant pursuit for perfection.
 We are constantly learning, listening and growing as breeders and trainers.
 Our kennel is more “recherche” than it’s ever been because of this pursuit.
 The 2 main distinctives that sets us apart are the quality of our Cavaliers and the quality of our program.
 Please visit our About Us page for many more details.

-Quality of our Cavaliers: Our Cavalier King Charles Spaniels are some of the healthiest Cavaliers in the world.
-We have chosen to import all of our Cavaliers from Europe because of their greater genetic diversity and longer quality breeding practices.
-We spare no expense in getting the best Cavaliers with show titles and more importantly health clearances.
-Each of our adults have their heart, hip, eye and patella clearance to breed and meet all qualifications to be CHIC certified.
+Quality of our Dogs: Our Cavalier King Charles Spaniels, Bichons and Poodles are some of the healthiest in the world.
+We have chosen to import almost all of our dogs from Europe because of their greater genetic diversity and longer quality breeding practices.
+We spare no expense in getting the best pups with show titles and more importantly health clearances.
+Each of our adults have their clearances to breed and meet all qualifications to be CHIC certified.
 Each of our pups even come with a very good and long 4-year warranty to protect your investment just in case.

 We provide our clients with updates, videos, professional pictures and training information.
 We are always improving and with every litter, we get better and better.
 The detail of our website is a small representation of how professional we treat this calling.
 We love what we do and are so blessed to be able to do what we love to do.

 We are very organized and really do listen to what our clients want.
 We are here to serve and provide the best family members to the best families in this country.
-Combine the quality of our pups with the quality of our program and you have a one-of-a-kind kennel….Recherche Cavaliers.
+Combine the quality of our pups with the quality of our program and you have a one-of-a-kind kennel….Recherche Cavs.
+To watch about what makes us unique click here:

 2. What does it mean to 'socialize' a puppy?